Code-Institute-Submissions/dev-timm-space-ride/README.md

 - [redirecting the user from the form to the confirmation page](https://stackoverflow.com/questions/3303675/how-to-make-an-input-type-button-act-like-a-hyperlink-and-redirect-using-a-get-r)

 ### Thank You
-- to my mentor Dick for supporting me with his feedback through the entire project
+- to my mentor Dick for supporting me with his feedback throughout the entire project
 - to my love Valentina for making sure I always get the time and anything else I need for working on this course and projects